-The Sperm Regeneration Cycle Takes about 74 Days.
+The Sperm Development Cycle Takes about 74 Days.

 Keeping Sperm Healthy

-It’s also important to note that too much heat on or near the testicles can be dangerous.
+It’s also important to note that too much heat on or near the testicles can be impair sperm production.
 Sperm counts and quality can be adversely affected by hot baths, hot tubs, and long trips to the sauna or steam room.
 Also, be mindful to not rest laptops directly on the lap but instead place a pillow or book in between.

-Equally important, men should consider that use of low-T (testosterone) medications to treat such conditions as low energy, a drop in sex drive, or other symptoms may actually contribute to a low sperm count.
-Men should always be under the advisement of a physician if considering low-T medication.
+Equally important, men should consider that use of medications for treatment of “low T” (testosterone) in an attempt to address symptoms such as low energy or decreased sex drive may actually contribute to a low sperm count.
+Men should always be under the advisement of a physician if considering medication for treatment of low testosterone.

 When considering conception, it is also important to optimize the numbers of sperm available to reach and fertilize the egg.
 In this effort, it is recommended that men abstain from ejaculating for 2 to 3 days.
 Men who ejaculate more often have lower volumes of ejaculate and lower sperm counts in each ejaculate.
 This rule goes for couples who are trying to conceive on their own as well as men that are producing a semen sample for fertility treatments, such as IUI or IVF.
 Find out more about male fertility and sperm production here.